warpwm/lule_bash/README.md

 # COLORS
-A 256-color lookup tables is common in almost all modern terminals thus escape sequences were added to select from a pre-defined set of 256 colors.
-This tool __lule__ genarates all those colors from an image.
+A 256-color lookup table is common in almost all modern terminals thus escape sequences were added to select from a pre-defined set of 256 colors. __lule__ genarates all those colors from an image.
 There are few steps in color generation:

 ### 1 Generate palette
 ![](./resources/col_palette.png)

-In this step, an imige is provided as input then most dominant colors are generated.
+In this step, an image is provided as input then most the dominant colors are generated.
 One of the dependency tools showed above will be used to generate 16 dominant colors.

 ### 2 DARK and LIGHT
-Two immportant colors: `$DARK="#000000"` and `$LIGHT="FFFFFF"` color variable are created.
-Those colors would server to blend all other colors after
+Two immportant colors: `$DARK="#000000"` and `$LIGHT="FFFFFF"` color variables are created.
+Those colors serve to blend all other colors after

 ### 3 Main colors (0-15)